Efficient Privacy-Preserving Machine Learning with Lightweight Trusted Hardware: Evaluation

-\textbf{Neural networks and Dataset.} We use 8 neural networks: a small 3-layer fully-connected network with ReLU activations (Network-A, as in SecureML \cite{mohassel2017secureml}), a small convolutional network with ReLU activation (Network-B, as in \cite{riazi2018chameleon}), a small convolutional network with ReLU activation and maxpooling (Network-C, as in \cite{liu2017oblivious}), AlexNet \cite{krizhevsky2012imagenet}, VGG16 \cite{simonyan2014very}, ResNet18 \cite{he2016deep} and a small Transformer \cite{vaswani2017attention}.
-We pick the small Transformer network with limited dimensions and a small number of multi-head attention due to the fact that \textsf{Softmax} is too expensive in pure MPC for a reasonable evaluation time, especially in a WAN setting.
-The input data sets are MNIST \cite{deng2012mnist} for the first four networks, CIFAR-10 \cite{krizhevsky2014cifar} for AlexNet and VGG16, ImageNet \cite{ILSVRC15} for ResNet18, and Wikitext-2 \cite{merity2016pointer} for the Transformer.
+\textbf{Neural networks and dataset.} We use 8 neural networks: a small 3-layer fully-connected network with ReLU activations (Network-A, as in SecureML \cite{mohassel2017secureml}), a small convolutional network with ReLU activation (Network-B, as in \cite{riazi2018chameleon}), a small convolutional network with ReLU activation and maxpooling (Network-C, as in \cite{liu2017oblivious}), AlexNet \cite{krizhevsky2012imagenet}, VGG16 \cite{simonyan2014very}, ResNet18 \cite{he2016deep}, a small Transformer \cite{vaswani2017attention} and a small Word2Vec \cite{mikolov2013efficient}.
+We use a small Transformer and reduce the size of the last layer in Word2Vec to manage the computational expense of \textsf{Softmax} in pure MPC, especially in a WAN setting.
+The datasets used are MNIST \cite{deng2012mnist} for the first four networks, CIFAR-10 \cite{krizhevsky2014cifar} for AlexNet and VGG16, ImageNet \cite{ILSVRC15} for ResNet18, and Wikitext-2 \cite{merity2016pointer} for the Transformer and Word2Vec.

 \textbf{Parameter choice.} As mentioned in \autoref{sec:softmax}, we choose $L=2^{32}$ and $\textsf{fp}=13$ in our implementation.
 We pick the group size to be 2048 bits in Diffie–Hellman key exchange and use AES-128 for the pseudo-random number generation.